Northern Italy: 12 Unmissable Vacation Destinations

 When planning a trip to northern Italy, there are many different cities and attractions that you must not miss.
 Milan, of course, is at the top of the list, with its beautiful architecture and buzzing cultural scene.
 There are also many lovely small towns in this region to explore.

 And just outside of Milan is Lake Como, one of the most breathtaking destinations in the region.
 With its deep blue waters and snow-capped mountains in the distance, it is truly a sight to behold.
-Whether looking for great food and wine or incredible natural beauty, northern Italy is truly amazing!
+Whether looking for great food and wine or incredible natural beauty, northern Italy cities are truly amazing!

 This article originally appeared on Wander With Alex.